-- Take along a copy of your high school transcript, resume, and test score reports - Read about the college in guidebooks, their college catalog or website - Arrive on time be early, but never be late - Dress appropriately (no jeans) - Be prepared with a list of questions they should be based on your interests, your needs, and your concerns
+- 1. Take along a copy of your high school transcript, resume, and test score reports - 2.
+Read about the college in guidebooks, their college catalog or website - 3.
+Arrive on time be early, but never be late - 4.
+Dress appropriately (no jeans or sweatpants) - 5.
+Be prepared with a list of questions they should be based on your interests, your needs, and your concerns